samuelhafsteins/CP/README.md

-# CP
+# Competitive Programming
-Some of my codes from various different CP problems
+Some of my codes from various different competitive programming problems